krry/alfred-has-blueteeth/README.md

 # KA-BLAOW!

 ## You wanted an easy way to turn Bluetooth on and off.

 You're heavy on easy.
-And now you have it.
+And now you have it easy as hard and weighty as you like.

 ### Bluetooth should not be so goddam hard to toggle.